Leonora Carrington: Themes and major works

 Three years after being released from the asylum and with the encouragement of André Breton, Carrington wrote about her psychotic experience in her memoir Down Below.
 In this, she explained how she had a nervous breakdown, didn't want to eat, and left Spain.
 This is where she was imprisoned in an asylum.
 She illustrates all that was done to her: ruthless institutional therapies, sexual assault, hallucinatory drugs, and unsanitary conditions.
 It has been suggested that the events of the book should not be taken literally, given Carrington's state at the time of her institutionalization; however, recent authors have sought to examine the details of her institution in order to discredit this theory.
 She also created art to depict her experience, such as her Portrait of Dr. Morales and Map of Down Below.
+Another small work, Villa Pilar, painted while she was undergoing treatment, was given to the supervising doctor Luis Morales and was kept by his family.

-Her book The Hearing Trumpet deals with ageing and the female body.
+Her book The Hearing Trumpet deals with aging and the female body.
 It follows the story of older women who, in the words of Madeleine Cottenet-Hage in her essay "The Body Subversive: Corporeal Imagery in Carrington, Prassinos and Mansour", seek to destroy the institutions of their imaginative society to usher in a "spirit of sisterhood."
 The Hearing Trumpet also criticizes the shaming of the nude female body, and it is believed to be one of the first books to tackle the notion of gender identity in the twentieth century.
 Carrington's views situated motherhood as a key experience to being a woman.
 Carrington stated, "We, women, are animals conditioned by maternity....
 For female animals love-making, which is followed by the great drama of the birth of a new animal, pushes us into the depths of the biological cave."
 While this may seem to differ from certain modern feminist perspectives, the cave, of which Carrington offers many versions, is the setting for a symbolic coming to life, not an actual birth-giving ("and this can mean aquatic or maternal, this can be double, in my opinion"; mère and mer, following Simone de Beauvoir).

 Carrington had an interest in animals, myth, and symbolism.
 This interest became stronger after she moved to Mexico and started a relationship with the émigré Spanish artist Remedios Varo.
 The two studied alchemy, the kabbalah, and the post-classic Mayan mystical writings, Popol Vuh.